 Keswick Island’s pristine environment shelters a disease-free bee population, provides safe passage to migratory whales and is home to numerous native plants and animals.

-Keswick Developments strongly believes that any development on the island should strive to retain the ecological viability of all current species.
+Greaton Keswick strongly believes that any development on the island should strive to retain the ecological viability of all current species.
 Where possible, populations, their habitats, endemic fauna and mature plantings should be preserved.

 Steep sloped eucalypt woodland, grass trees on grassland ridges, rainforest gullies and sheltered coral beaches combine to give the Island a special wilderness character.
 It is intended that this character should be retained.
 The awareness of community and appropriate control of development through the Keswick Island Design Guidelines and Build Code and the Architectural Review Committee.